 Our dedicated team of doctors and staff are committed to ensuring the highest quality care for patients.
 Our doctors are attending physicians and full time faculty members at the Johns Hopkins University School of Medicine.
 All are Board Certified in Rheumatology.
-Other members of our Scleroderma Center include a clinical nurse, and several research and patient care coordinators and medical assistants who assist in the care of our patients.
+Other members of our Scleroderma Center include a Nurse Practitioner, Research Nurse, Research Coordinators, Medical Office Coordinators and Administrative staff who assist in the care of our patients.

 Physicians and Faculty